Windham Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl

-Windham Thomas Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl, KP, CMG, PCi (12 February 1841 – 14 June 1926), styled Viscount Adare between 1850 and 1871, was an Anglo-Irish journalist, landowner, entrepreneur, sportsman and Conservative politician.
+Windham Thomas Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl, KP, CMG, PCi (12 February 1841 – 14 June 1926), styled Viscount Adare between 1850 and 1871, was an Anglo-Irish journalist, landowner, soldier, sportsman and Conservative politician.
 He served as Under-Secretary of State for the Colonies under Lord Salisbury from 1885 to 1886 and 1886 to 1887.
 He also successfully presided over the 1902 Land Conference and was the founder of the Irish Reform Association.
 He recruited two regiments of sharpshooters, leading them in the Boer War and later establishing a unit in Ireland.
+He held the office of a Senator of the Irish Free State from 1922 to 1926.